Pope Francis Comes To Africa With A Vision. Will It Stick?

 In the years since the 2015 trip, the pope has taken a personal interest in the issue, says Ilo, staying in touch with CAR President Faustin-Archange Touadéra.
 The president recommitted to Francis' call for reconciliation on a visit to the Vatican in 2016.

-In addition, the pope appointed Dieudonné Nzapalainga, a Central African based in Bangui, to the role of cardinal priest in 2016, one of the highest positions in the Catholic church.
-True to Pope Francis' vision, he has spoken out against violence between Muslims and Christians in his country and has demanded peace.
+In addition, the pope appointed Dieudonné Nzapalainga, a Central African based in Bangui, to the role of cardinal priest in 2016, one of the highest positions in the Roman Catholic Church.
+True to Francis' vision, Nzapalainga has spoken out against violence between Muslims and Christians in his country and has demanded peace.

-Ilo can't say the same for Kenya and Uganda, which Pope Francis also visited in 2015.
-He called on local leaders to create jobs for the poor, improve life for slum dwellers and protect them from displacement.
+Ilo can't say the same for Kenya and Uganda, which Francis also visited in 2015.
+Francis called on local leaders to create jobs for the poor, improve life for slum dwellers and protect them from displacement.

-But the pope was not able to get local religious and political leaders to address those issues as he did in CAR, says Ilo.
+But the pope was not able to get local religious and political leaders to address those issues as he did in the CAR, says Ilo.

 "Nothing concrete has happened since then," says Ilo, who is also the president of a Catholic charity that supports women in income-generating activities in impoverished neighborhoods in Nairobi.
 He visited the area in 2017.
 "I have not seen any improvement in the lives of slum dwellers.
 Rather we are seeing that [developers] are trying to pull down the houses of poor people because they want to construct a railway line."